The Persistence of Neural Collapse Despite Low-Rank Bias: The deep unconstrained feature model

-We can now describe the specific DNC structure for this case.
-This is informed by the work of Zhu et al. \cite{zhu2021geometric} and Dang et al. \cite{Dang2023NeuralCI}.
-First, we have the following result regarding the singular value decompositions (SVDs) of our parameter matrices for any optimal solution:
+We now describe the specific DNC structure for this case, informed by previous works \cite{zhu2021geometric, Dang2023NeuralCI}.
+First, we demonstrate a well-known simplicity in the singular value decompositions (SVDs) of the parameter matrices of a linear network at any critical solution:

-\textbf{Lemma 1:} \textit{Let $d \geq K$.
-At any optimal point of the linear CE DUFM described in equation (1), the parameter matrices have the following SVDs}
+\textbf{Lemma 1:} \textit{Let the network width satisfy $d \geq K$.
+At any critical point of the deep linear UFM, there exists an SVD of the parameter matrices in the following form:}